+As can be seen in Figure 2 above, the model predicts that participants should treat objects A-C equivalently during the BB experimental trials in Experiments 1 and objects A-E as equivalent during the BB control trials in Experiment 2.
+In contrast, the model predicts that participants should treat object A as more of a blicket than objects B and C during the BB experimental trials of Experiment 1 and object A and B as more of blickets than object C during the BB experimental trials of Experiment 2.
+For the ISO trials, the model predicts that participants should treat object A as less of a blicket than objects B and C during the ISO experimental trials in Experiment 1 and objects D and E as less of blickets than object A-C during the ISO control trials of Experiment 2.
+The present experiments were designed in part to determine which of these mechanistic perspectives better accounts for the present data.

 The present investigation

 The present investigation had two goals.
-First, it was designed to determine whether 5- and 6-year-olds could engage in BB reasoning three and four objects and when a more appropriate measure of was used.
+First, it was designed to determine whether 5- and 6-year-olds could engage in BB reasoning for three and four objects and when a more appropriate measure of such reasoning was used.
 Second, it was designed to gain greater insight into how—that is, by what underlying cognitive mechanism—children reasoned about the present causal events.
-We aimed specifically to determine which of two cognitive mechanismsbest children’s causal inferences in the present context.
+We aimed specifically to determine which of two cognitive mechanisms—that is, a Bayesian-inference mechanism or an associative based counting mechanism—best explained children’s causal inferences in the present context.

 Current study

-Five- and 6-year-old children were introduced to a computer-animated machine called the “blicket detector” and were told that their task was to determine which objects .
-They were told that objects that made the machine “go” were blickets; objects that did not make the machine go were not blickets.
+Five- and 6-year-old children were introduced to a computer-animated machine called the “blicket detector” and were told that their task was to determine which objects activated the machine.
+They were told that objects that made the machine “go” were “blickets”; objects that did not make the machine go were not blickets.
 Participants then received either two BB main trials and two BB control trials or two ISO main trials and two ISO control trials.
 Participants in both conditions were then asked to indicate whether the objects in each trial were blickets.
 Participants were randomly assigned to the BB or ISO conditions.

 Method

 Participants.
-Participants were 5-year-olds (16 boys and girls) and 31 6-year-olds (17 boys and girls).
+Participants were 32 5-year-olds (16 boys and 16 girls) and 31 6-year-olds (17 boys and 15 girls).
 Sample size was determined based on previous studies on BB reasoning in human children (e.g., Gopnik & Sobel, 2000; Griffiths et al., 2011; Sobel et al., 2004).
 Two children were excluded from analysis for failing to participate (N = 1) or missing video (which made coding their responses impossible) (N = 1).
 Although most children were from white, middle-class backgrounds, a range of ethnicities that resembled the diversity in the population were represented.
-All children were tested in a quiet room at a children’s museum.
+All children were tested in a quiet room at a local children’s museum.